You may get invited to interview for a place to study Graduate Entry Medicine

-You need to understand what each Med School is looking for during the interview stage.
+The first thing to do when you’re preparing for your interview is to understand what each Med School is looking for during the interview stage.
 See the school-by-school details on our Interview Guide.

 The best way to prepare for Graduate Entry Medical School interviews is to practice.
 It’s such an unusual environment that you may not perform your best if you haven’t fully prepared.

-It’s a good idea to think about how you can use your undergraduate studies or past employment to showcase your aptitude and suitability for medicine.
+It’s a good idea to think about how you can use your undergraduate studies or past employment to showcase your aptitude and suitability for Medicine.
 As a slightly older and more experienced applicant, you’ll have a ton of skills and education to draw from during this stage, so don’t be afraid to use this.

-Tips for Acing Your Graduate Entry Medicine Interview:
+Tips for Graduate Entry Medicine Interviews:

-- Demonstrate your knowledge and passion for medicine.
+- Demonstrate your knowledge and passion for Medicine.
 Interviewers want to be certain that your skill-set is suited to Med School, that you’re fully aware of the challenging nature of a career in Medicine and that you really want to study Medicine.

 - Give evidence of your aptitude for Medicine.
 It’s vital to demonstrate why your personal qualities and skills make you a suitable candidate during your interview.
-You should illustrate how your abilities can be connected to a career in medicine and what makes a good doctor.
+You should illustrate how your abilities can be connected to a career in Medicine and what makes a good doctor.